gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     mpirun -np 2 gmx_mpi mdrun

-When using an :ref:`gmx mdrun` compiled with external MPI, this will start two ranks and as many OpenMP threads as the hardware and MPI setup will permit.
+When using a :ref:`gmx mdrun` compiled with external MPI, this will start two ranks and as many OpenMP threads as the hardware and MPI setup will permit.
 If the
 MPI setup is restricted to one node, then the resulting